haskell/haskell-ide-engine/docs/Build.md

 The `install.hs` script performs some checks to ensure that a correct installation is possible and provide meaningful error messages for known issues.

 * `stack` needs to be up-to-date.
 Version `1.9.3` is required
-* `ghc-8.6.3` does not work in windows.
-Trying to install `hie-8.6.3` on windows is not possible
+* `ghc-8.6.3` is broken on windows.
+Trying to install `hie-8.6.3` on windows is not possible.
 * `cabal new-build` does not work on windows at the moment.
 All `cabal-*` targets exit with an error message about that.
 * When the build fails, an error message, that suggests to remove `.stack-work` directory, is displayed.